anadynamics/anadynamics.github.io/docs/nma_flexibility.md

 But we also notice the rigidities are much lower this time.
 This is because we only used 20 vectors and 20 frequencies instead of the whole set of collective coordinates (504 for LC8 and 576 for TcTex1), as we did in the [previous tutorial](flexibility.html).
-Yet, we still got the same result since we used the first 20 normal modes, the ones with the lowest frequencies and more biological relevance.
+Yet, we still got the same result with the first 20 normal modes.